kpoeppel/compoconf/README.md

 - `parse_config(config_class, data, strict=True)`: Parse configuration data into typed objects

+## Enhanced Functionality

+### Parsing Module

+The parsing module has been enhanced to provide more robust and flexible configuration parsing capabilities.
+Key improvements include:

+-   Improved handling of nested configurations and unions.
+-   Enhanced type validation and error reporting.
+-   Support for parsing configurations from various data sources (e.g., JSON, YAML).

+### Util Module

+The util module now includes powerful utilities for dynamic configuration and validation:

+-   `partial_call`: Enables the creation of configurable classes from functions, allowing for dynamic modification of function arguments through configuration.
+-   `from_annotations`: Simplifies the creation of configurable classes by automatically extracting configuration parameters from class annotations.
+-   `validate_literal_field` and `assert_check_literals`: Provide mechanisms for validating Literal type annotations in dataclasses, ensuring that configuration values are within the allowed set of options.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.